BEagle1984/silverback/docs/_trash/features.md

 ## Error handling policies

 Sooner or later you will run into an issue with a message that cannot be processed and you therefore have to handle the exception and decide what to do with the message.
-With Silverback you can configuratively specify the error handling policies for each inbound connector.
+With Silverback you can configure some error handling policies for each inbound endpoint.
 The built-in policies are:
-* Skip: simply ingnore the message
+* Skip: simply ignore the message
 * Retry: retry the same message (delays can be specified)
-* Move: move the message to another topic/queue (or re-enqueue it at the end of the same one) We believe that combining this three policies you will be able to implement pretty much all use cases.
+* Move: move the message to another topic/queue (or re-enqueue it at the end of the same one) We believe that combining this three policies you will be able to implement pretty much any use case.

 ## Distributed tracing